Skip to content Skip to footer

 How Do I Know If My Back Pain is Serious?

 In some cases, that back pain might be nothing to worry about, and it could well disappear on its own within a few days.
-However, if you feel severe back pain when lying down, coughing or breathing – or you feel tingling in your limbs or genitals – then it could be a sign that you need further medical attention to stop serious back pain.
+However, if you feel severe back pain when lying down, coughing or breathing – or you feel tingling in your limbs or genitals – then it could be a sign that you need further medical attention to stop serious back problems.

 How do I know if my back pain is serious?